International Flight Training School: Structures

-The School is currently based at Lecce-Galatina Air Base (Puglia), which is also used by the ItAF's 61st Wing that also operate Aermacchi MB.339 basic-advanced jet trainers that will be replaced, starting during 2021, by the new Aermacchi M-345 single engine jet trainer.
+The School was originally based at Lecce-Galatina Air Base (Puglia), which was also used by the ItAF's 61st Wing that also operate Aermacchi MB.339 basic-advanced jet trainers that was replaced by the Aermacchi M-345 single engine jet trainer in 2021.

-Starting from 2022 the IFTS it will be relocated in Sardinia, on the Decimomannu Air Base.
+In 2022 the IFTS was relocated to Sardinia, on the Decimomannu Air Base.

-The campus is now under completion: The school covers a total area of 130,000 sqm, Approximately 35,000 sqm are dedicated to buildings currently under construction.
+The school covers a total area of 130,000 sqm, Approximately 35,000 sqm are dedicated to buildings currently under construction.

 Training programme

 The IFTS’ training programme is dedicated to advanced pilot training, the so-called Phase IV (Advanced/Lead-In Fighter Training or LIFT), preparing pilots for flying on next generation fighters.

 The IFTS School offers customised training modules, tailored to the proficiency and output standard required each time by the air forces’ specific needs and syllabus and that are made in such a way to minimize the time a student has to spend at the Operational Conversion Unit (OCU).

 On October 26 2021, Italy and Japan reached an arrangement for the training of Japanese military pilots at the International Flight Training School (IFTS).
 After Qatar and Germany, Japan is the third country to choose IFTS to train its pilots.

+In 2025 it was reported that RAF pilots were training with the M-346 at IFTS.
+According to the Ministry of Defence, six RAF pilots completed their training at the Sardinian base during the 2024–25 training year, with a further two RAF pilots forecast to complete their training during 2025–26 and three in 2026–27.

 The International Flight Training School recently awarded the first Phase IV (Advanced/Lead-In to Fighter Training) diploma to two pilots of the Luftwaffe, the German Air Force, further to the completion of their training.

+Training courses in the IFTS are provided jointly by Leonardo and Canadian flight training provider CAE.
+In July 2026 it was announced that the partnership would be broadening the training materials to cover future M-346 configurations including the latest Block 20 digital variants, and prepare aircrews for artificial intelligence-enabled and increasingly autonomous operations.